-07 Jan Improve Your ROAS In One Day With Google Analytics 360
+07 Jan Improve Your ROAS In One Day With Enterprise Analytics Platform Google Analytics 360

 Improving return on ad spend is one of the most important goals for a marketing team, and investing in an enterprise data analytics tool is a vital first step towards that goal.
 While there are a variety of advanced analytics solutions on the market, only one tool allows for the greatest ROAS (return on ad spend): the premium version of Google Analytics called Google Analytics 360.

 Google Analytics 360 is the go-to enterprise analytics platform for website and app owners.
 It allows you to capture a wealth of insights from your traffic, target audience, other owned media, and paid media.

-There are many ways top marketers use this powerful enterprise-level analytics tool, but in this blog post, we’ll focus specifically on creating lists and segments to drive the desired action from your target audience, which improves your ROAS.
+There are many ways top marketers use this powerful enterprise data analytics tool, but in this blog post, we’ll focus specifically on creating lists and segments to drive the desired action from your target audience, which improves your ROAS.

 What is the desired action?
 The desired action is an action you want your site visitors or app users to perform when they interact with your website or app.
 Some examples include users signing up for a policy on your website, choosing your product at checkout, or downloading your app.

 And the fundamental way to increase volume, no matter what the action is, is to reach the highest amount of the most qualified prospects.
 Therefore, you also need to prioritize time and media spend on users who are most likely to convert.
-And you can do it all with enterprise analytics solution Google Analytics 360, keeping these tips in mind:
+And you can do it all with enterprise data analytics tool Google Analytics 360, keeping these tips in mind:

 – Don’t waste resources on users who bounce from your site.
 A bounce means the user did not land on your website or landing page and did not take the desired action.
 With advanced analytics solution Google Analytics 360, you can create a list of bounced users, called a “flake list,” and your media buying platform won’t target those users.